silverbulletmd/silverbullet/docs/Plugs/Development/Reference.md

 ${query[[ from p = index.pages("api/syscall") where p.tag == "page" order by p.name select templates.pageItem(p) ]]}

 ## Declaring your own syscall
 Any plug function can be exposed as a syscall by adding `syscall: yourplug.foo` to its manifest entry.
-Other plugs can then call it (via the `system` syscall or the function’s syscall name), and Space Lua code can call it as `yourplug.foo(...)`.
+The object form shown above additionally exposes structured documentation to Space Lua through `spacelua.describe()` and `spacelua.listFunctions()`.
+Other plugs can call the syscall via `system`, and Space Lua code can call it as `yourplug.foo(...)`.
 See the [[#Syscalls]] above.

 ## Bundling assets
 The `assets:` manifest key bundles files into the plug binary.
 Read them at runtime with the [[API/asset|asset]] syscall: